Frequently Asked Questions

 Integrative medicine is a healing-oriented model of medicine that focuses on the innate healing potential of each person.
 It combines the best practices of modern medicine with an emphasis on nutrition, a healthful lifestyle, natural therapies, mind-body interventions and spirituality.
 This is not radical approach to healthcare but rather a forgotten or dismissed approach to health that is making a revolutionary comeback.
 Ashland Family Practice has embraced this approach to medicine and is here to help you along your journey to health and wellbeing.

-The best way to communicate with our office is by phone during our regular office hours.
-We also have an email address which you can use to send non urgent and non-medical information to.
-This email address goes to our office manager and not to clinic staff.
+The best way to communicate with our office is by phone during our regular office hours or through our Patient Portal.
 We are also utilizing text messaging for simple short conversations such as lab results, appointment reminders and notifications of where your prescriptions have been sent to.
 You can sign up for text messaging at your next office visit.
+We request cancelled appointments be done in a timely manner, those cancelled less than 24 hours in advance may be considered a “no show” appointment.
+We allow a one time “no show” appointment and each subsequent “no show” will be a $25.00.
+Three missed appointments may result in discharge from the practice.

 If you have a medical emergency you should be evaluated in the nearest emergency room or urgent care clinic.
 Our providers are on-call to address simple medical issues that can be addressed over the phone but are not medical emergencies.
 If you are worried or unsure about what to do about a medical concern outside of office hours call the on call provider to ask for advice.
 If you have an issue that can be handled during regular office hours please contact us during these times when we can best address your issue.